Current Fellows

 Picture of Hatun Duran Cete, MD

-Hatun Duran Cete is a postdoctoral researcher in Dr Pepper Schedin’s laboratory in the Department of Cell, Developmental and Cancer Biology, School of Medicine.
+Hatun Duran Cete is a postdoctoral researcher in Dr Pepper Schedin’s laboratory in the Department of Cell, Developmental and Cancer Biology, School of Medicine, and an IRACDA at OHSU scholar.
 She received her MD degree from Dicle University, School of Medicine in Diyarbakir, Turkey.
 She completed her pediatric surgery residency at the Pediatric Surgery Department of Dicle University, School of Medicine.
 In her postdoctoral work, Hatun will focus on studying the metastatic environment within the liver that facilitates breast cancer establishment in postpartum women.
 She will utilize mouse models of postpartum breast cancer to investigate the underlying mechanisms.
 Prior to her postdoc, Hatun has been studying the immune infiltrate of the postpartum liver, with the ultimate goal of identifying an immune-based therapy targeted to the liver metastatic niche.

 Islam Abdelhalim Abdelaziz Ali, MDS, Ph.D.